dogweather/forkful/content/en/typescript/dates-and-times/parsing-a-date-from-a-string.md

   \ of dates and times into a format that can be manipulated and analyzed by the\u2026"
 lastmod: '2024-03-13T22:44:59.867235-06:00'
 model: gpt-4-0125-preview
-summary: "Parsing a date from a string involves converting textual representations\
-  \ of dates and times into a format that can be manipulated and analyzed by the\u2026"
+summary: Parsing a date from a string involves converting textual representations of dates and times into a format that can be manipulated and analyzed by the program.
 title: Parsing a date from a string
 weight: 30
 ---